buteparag/Flask-Projects/README.md

 Testing the Model New observation.

-Model Deployment Using Flask Framework.
+Model Deployment Using Flask Frameworks.